Five reasons to study for a masters in psychology at Surrey

 5. Boost your employability and professional skills

-You’ll have many options after graduating in psychology, with our graduates often starting or continuing careers as psychologists and psychoanalysts, both freelance and within organisations such as the Royal Mencap Society, the NHS and in private practices.
+98 per cent of our postgraduate psychology students go on to employment or further study*, with many starting or continuing their careers as psychologists and psychoanalysts in organisations such as the Royal Mencap Society, the NHS and in private practices.
 Our graduates have also gone on to work in a variety of other positions in teaching and marketing, as well as in academia.
 This includes a community of alumni who’ve chosen to continue their research at Surrey.

-Discover more about the postgraduate psychology courses on offer at Surrey.
+Find out more about our postgraduate psychology courses